equinor/TimeSeriesAnalysis/articles/nuget.md

 	<description>todo</description>
 ```

-* reccomend adding in information to the AssemblyInfo.cs before starting.
+* recommend adding in information to the AssemblyInfo.cs before starting.
-* a personal acceess token xxxxxxx needs to be generated for your user in github,and needs access to "read:packages",
+* a personal access token xxxxxxx needs to be generated for your user in github,and needs access to "read:packages",
 "write:packages" and "repo".organization access (authorize with SSO ) and then press "authorize"
 * create a nuget.config file that defines "github" as a nuget destination: